Chapter 26 : Early Mornings, Packing, and Presents

 “Go ahead and pack.
 We were actually just leaving,” George says, looking back at me.

 I smile innocently as I get up and slip my hand into his.
-He shakes his head and rolls his eyes before pulling me towards the door.
+He shakes his head before pulling me towards the door.

 “I’m sure that’s just what you were doing,” Fred mumbles under his breath as he takes a couple steps into the dorm so George and I can get out of the door.